Lexseal/fast_kinematics/idea.md

 ## First, do everything in CPU and compare the results to existing libraries.
 1. ~~Set up the build system and include urdfdom and eigen properly.~~
-2. Parese the panda urdf file and print out all the joint names, limits, origins, and axes.
+2. ~~Parese the panda urdf file and print out all the joint names, limits, origins, and axes.~~
-3. We will store all the information inside a kinematics tree.
+3. ~~We will store all the information inside a kinematics tree.
 The tree will contain the joint names, limits, origins, types, and axis of roation or translation.
-It will also contain the parent and children.
+It will also contain the parent and children.~~
-4. Then it is time to set up the forward kinematics using homogeneous transformation.
+4. ~~Then it is time to set up the forward kinematics using homogeneous transformation.~~
-5. After that we will set up the forward kinematics using quaternion.
-We will need to treat the rotation and translation separately.
+5. ~~After that we will set up the forward kinematics using quaternion.
+We will need to treat the rotation and translation separately.~~
+6. ~~Jacobian calculation~~
+7. ~~Make implementation parallel~~
+8. Transfer to GPU

+Memory layout:
+data consists of [translation (3 floats), rotation (4 floats), type (1 float), axis (3 floats), ...]
+control consists of [angle for first joint, angle for second joint, ...] two other arrays to specify cumulative number of joints for each robot and cumulative number of active joints for each robot